Khrall/ProjectStone/plan/battle/ability/README.md

 ###Description###

-The BattleAbility class holds the name of an ability, its "class" which classifies its nature, and the range of targets the ability may be used on.
+The BattleAbility class holds the name of an ability, its "class" which classifies its nature, its magnitude, and the range of targets the ability may be used on.

 | abilityClass    | classification  | effect                    |
 |:---------------:|:---------------:|:-------------------------:|